ShVerni/Raspberry-Pi-VPN-Gateway/README.md

 sudo iptables -t mangle -I PREROUTING 1 --source "[IP ADDR]" -p "[PROTOCOL]" -m "[PROTOCOL]" --dport "[PORT]" -m comment --comment "[COMMENT]" --j MARK --set-mark 1 sudo iptables -I FORWARD 1 --source "[IP ADDR]" -o eth0 -p "[PROTOCOL]" -m "[PROTOCOL]" --dport "[PORT]" -m comment --comment "[COMMENT]" --j ACCEPT
 ```
-To undo an exception, you'll need to manually remove the created iptables rules manually.
+To undo an exception, you'll need to manually remove the created iptables rules.
 How to do so, and other iptables manipulations, is beyond the scope of this guide.

 #### swap_endpoint
 This utility will allow you to swap the VPN endpoint (VPN gateway) that you use.
 This will change the location or country that your traffic appears to come from.
 For best performance, you generally want to pick an endpoint near you, but there can be many reasons to use a different endpint.
 This script is mostly here as an example, and could be easily modified to work with a cron job to change your endpoint at regular intervals for added obfuscation.